thoughtspot/thoughtspot.github.io/_admin/backup-restore/choose-strategy.md

                         <ul id="ul_c1v_mmc_m1b">
                             <li>Includes  all data, state, and metadata etc. created between
                                 snapshot creation and restore.</li>
-                            <li>Are lost if the HDFS name node fails, you lose multiple disks at
-                                once, or the entire cluster is destroyed</li>
+                            <li>Are lost if the HDFS name node fails, you lose multiple disks, or the entire cluster is destroyed</li>
                             <li>Can only restored to the cluster they were taken from</li>
                         </ul>
                     </td>